yohaishiloh/DLX_processor_ACSL_course/README.md

 This project demonstrates the **design and validation of a simplified DLX processor**, focusing on:
 - Control FSM design in Verilog.
 - Simulation with testbenches.
 - FPGA synthesis and deployment.

-It forms the foundation for more advanced DLX-based designs, such as multicore and cache-coherent processors.
+It was developed as part of the **ACSL course** at Tel Aviv University